Our Firm’s Principals

 Manager, Government Affairs & Health Policy

 Brett Meeks works within both the Government Affairs and Health Policy teams to help clients through the entire spectrum of federal government outreach.
-Brett joined Kimbell and Associates after graduating from law school at the University of Mississippi this past May.
+Brett joined Kimbell and Associates after graduating from law school at the University of Mississippi.
 During his time in Oxford, Brett focused his study on health care law and policy.
 He brings a wide range of health care experiences to K+A, having worked for the U.S. House Energy and Commerce Subcommittee on Health, St. Jude Children’s Research Hospital, and a private physician office in Memphis where he helped monitor regulatory and compliance issues, including regaining CLIA certification for the on-site laboratory.

 Prior to law school, Brett spent four years working in the United States Senate in the office of U.S. Senator Lamar Alexander (R-Tenn.) in both legislative and media roles.
 He maintains close connections with many offices in the Senate and the House.

 In addition to his JD from the University of Mississippi, Brett has a BA in English from the University of Virginia and an MA in Counterterrorism and Conflict Management in Stability Operations from the National Defense University.